iterative/dvc.org/content/docs/user-guide/project-structure/configuration.md

 ## studio

 - `studio.token` - Studio access token to use.
-When this is set, DVC uses this to share [live metrics] and notify Studio about [pushed experiments].
+When this is set, DVC uses this to share [live experiments] and notify Studio about [pushed experiments].
 For security reasons, we advise setting token to either a local or a global config.
 This can also be specified through `DVC_STUDIO_TOKEN` environment variable, which will override any value in `studio.token`.